Reinforcement Learning Based Power Control for Reliable Mission-Critical Wireless Transmission: Introduction

-The resource allocation with reliability guarantee turns to be quite complicated when the wireless channel experiences fast fading during the transmission period.
-In this case, one can utilize the slowly varying large-scale channel fading information to perform resource allocation.
-In \cite{2016-TVT-RAManageForD2DBasedV2V} and \cite{2016-TWC-ClusterBasedRAManageForD2DV2X}, power and spectrum are allocated for vehicle-to-everything (V2X) communications, where the vehicle-to-vehicle (V2V) links' reliability is guaranteed to have a small rate outage probability.
-In \cite{2020-IoTJ-DRLbasedModeSelForV2X}, mode selection, power control, and resource block allocation are jointly optimized for V2X networks by a deep reinforcement learning based approach, where the reliability of the V2V links is guaranteed in terms of signal-to-interference-plus-noise ratio (SINR) outage probability.
-In \cite{2019-WCL-RAforV2XLargeDeviation}, fixed powers are assigned to the V2X links across a time block, where many channel coherence periods, called slots, are contained in a block with a constant large-scale fading.
-Although the reliability requirement of the V2V links can be guaranteed by the large deviation theory in \cite{2019-WCL-RAforV2XLargeDeviation}, we can expect more performance gain if power control is conducted in every slot.
+Although the reliability requirement of the mission-critical links can be guaranteed by the large deviation theory in \cite{2019-WCL-RAforV2XLargeDeviation}, we can expect more performance gain if power control is conducted in every slot.
 To this end, the transceiver may face a dilemma at the initial phase since the future channel is unknown when making instantaneous power allocation decision.
 On one hand, the agent can speculate on packet transmission by consuming a small amount of power but with a risk of failing to transmit all packets before deadline.
 On the other hand, using a large power may alleviate burden for subsequent slots but with a cost of power wasting if the channel is bad at the former phase but good at the latter phase.
-To address this dilemma, reinforcement learning models are proposed in \cite{2019-TVT-DRLbasedRAforV2V} and \cite{2019-JSAC-SpectrumSharingMARL} with the V2V links' reliability requirement reflected in the reward design, where the weighted consumed time is penalized in \cite{2019-TVT-DRLbasedRAforV2V} and the throughput is awarded in \cite{2019-JSAC-SpectrumSharingMARL}.
+To address this dilemma, reinforcement learning models are proposed in \cite{2019-TVT-DRLbasedRAforV2V} and \cite{2019-JSAC-SpectrumSharingMARL} with the users' reliability requirement reflected in the reward design, where the weighted consumed time is penalized in \cite{2019-TVT-DRLbasedRAforV2V} and the throughput is awarded in \cite{2019-JSAC-SpectrumSharingMARL}.
 It can be observed that such reward design does not exactly match the reliability requirement.
 Moreover, it is usually difficult to measure how good the performance can be, especially from an optimization perspective, although they are indeed an effective approach to deal with resource allocation problem in complicated scenarios \cite{2020-Proc-DLwirelessRAwithVNET}.